Kapiolani Towers

 No analysis available

-I searched for mandatory participation wording like required rental pool, cannot opt out, or must rent through hotel management.
-There is no such language in the remarks, and without any hotel pool evidence this is false.
+I searched for mandatory hotel pool wording such as required participation, cannot opt out, or must rent through hotel management.
+There is no such language, and because short-term rentals are explicitly prohibited, a mandatory pool cannot apply here.

 No analysis available